All rights reserved – The National Library of Israel 2017 ©

 Noam Nachman-Tepper seeks to dispute the accepted narrative surrounding the capture of Eli Cohen.

-What if you found a vaccine for COVID-19, and no one believed you?
-What if no one was willing to give you a chance to save millions?
-What if your only option was to inject yourself with a weakened strain of coronavirus and hope for the best?
+What if you found a vaccine for a deadly disease and no one believed you?
+What if your only option was to inject yourself with a weakened strain and hope for the best?

 “Marceau started miming to keep children quiet as they were escaping”